grhovo/epam-ansible/nginx/README.md

-This role creates wordpress site
+This role creates nginx for wordpress.
 Specify variables in vars file and default file